-South Stream gas pipeline and its SEE regional importance14.
-December 2012. / SEE Energy News
+South Stream gas pipeline and its SEE regional importance, SEE Energy News

 “South Stream” is a significant investment in reliable supplies of clean energy and the European economy, say representatives of the project.
 It will be new energy exclusively for Europe in every sense of the word, says the head of “South Stream” project.